|About this course:|

 Assessment is an essential part of the teaching, so you are expected to complete it all.
 One of the assignments will incorporate an element of independent study.

-The details given here are for the course that starts in October 2013 when it will be available for the last time.
-It will be replaced by Key questions in philosophy (A333) from October 2014.
+The details given here are for the module that starts in October 2013 when it will be available for the last time.
+It will be replaced by Key questions in philosophy (A333).

 Students who studied this course also studied at some time: